Akash2Sharma/ALGOS/README.md

 # ALGOS

-In This Repository  i'll do some important Algorithms .
+In This Repository  i will do some important Algorithms so that anyone can have them ,inform or  code.